A malicious skill ran curl and exfiltrated your data. The agent never asked.

 Credential isolation

 Block access to stored credentials, session tokens, and browser cookies.
 Agents operate with the minimum session access needed.
-All credential-related attempts are logged for audit.
+All credential-related attempts are recorded for evidence review.

 Common browser agent policies